flobar25/twitterstream/README.md

 ### Error handling
 For now, I just let spring do the mapping between the exceptions and the http error codes.
 Ideally we should define our own exceptions and map then to http codes.

+### API documentation
+Should be generated with something like swagger